williampeer/DeepBytes/README.md

 # Storage

-All of the chaotically recalled patterns, as well as corresponding (hippocampal) pseudopatterns may be retrieved from storage using the Parser.
+All of the chaotically recalled patterns, as well as corresponding (hippocampal) pseudopatterns may be retrieved from storage using the Tools.py.
 These may then be used to rapidly consolidate the patterns to the neocortical module, and obtain the associated goodness of fit value(s).